szabolcsdombi/zengl/docs/index.rst

 **srgb**
     | A boolean to enable linear to srgb conversion.
     | By default it is None and it means False except for srgb source images.

-**flush**
-    | A boolean to enable flush after blitting.
-    | By default it is None and it means False for image targets and True for blitting to the default framebuffer.

 .. py:method:: Image.clear()